 Prioritizing Subscription-Based Revenue

 It takes boldness to review your business model and see what needs to be changed.
 Even a successful business should look to assess what kind of value they have brought to the customer and what the customer is paying for.
-A great example is Amazon, a company that has revolutionized the way we do business.
-The retailers competing with Amazon constantly have to adapt to their new strategies.
+A great example and our business lessons learning curve is Amazon, a company that has revolutionized the way we do business.
+The retailers and other businesses that are competing with Amazon constantly have to adapt to their new strategies and bright ideas.

-One of Amazon’s key strategies on their way to becoming a trillion dollar company was shifting to subscription-based revenue.
+One of Amazon’s key strategies on their way to becoming a trillion dollar company was shifting to subscription-based revenue as a big part of their marketing efforts and business model.
 Amazon rolled out Prime in 2007, giving customers unlimited one-day delivery on a wide range of products.
 It was the first membership that Amazon customers could get.
 Amazon has since expanded Prime into unlimited two-day shipping on millions of products and started to roll out even more.
 Soon enough we saw Prime Pantry for household products and Amazon Fresh for groceries delivered right to your door.

 The lesson for brands is that Amazon gives customers what they need with subscription-based revenue.
 As of 2019, 82% of the U.S. Households have an Amazon Prime subscription.
 It’s hard to compete with the convenience that Amazon offers customers.
 They understood that their customers were happy to sign up for a subscription in order to receive additional benefits.